MicroEJ/docs/VEEPortingGuide/uiMigrationGuide.rst

 		* Store (in a static field) the rectangle to flush (the array contains only one rectangle).
 		* Store (in a static field) the flush identifier.
-		* Unlock (immediately or wait the LCD tearing signal interrupt) the *copy task* (hardware of software) that will send (or copy) the back buffer data to the LCD frame buffer.
+		* Unlock (immediately or wait the LCD tearing signal interrupt) the *copy task* (hardware of software) that will send (or copy) the back buffer data to the front buffer.
 		* Remove the returned value (the back buffer address).

 	* At the end of the copy (in an interrupt or at the end of the software *copy task*), replace the call to ``LLUI_DISPLAY_flushDone()`` by ``LLUI_DISPLAY_setDrawingBuffer()``: it will unlock the Graphics Engine.
 Give the back buffer address (same address as at start-up) and the flush identifier.